-Digital innovation, the coronavirus pandemic, the supply chain disruption, the shifting consumer behaviours and an increased focus on personalization and sustainability have been the prevailing themes in the consumer goods market in recent years.
+Digital innovation, the coronavirus pandemic, the supply chain disruption, the shifting consumer behaviours and an increased focus on personalisation and sustainability have been the prevailing themes in the consumer goods market in recent years.

 Here Templeton & Partners provide the latest UK, European and global market overview.
 The most recent research and projections from leading publications and institutions, such as the World Trade Organization, FDF, McKinsey and IRI, reveal expert insights into the challenges and trends that will shape the future of the Consumer Goods industry, including: